paypal/squbs/docs/streamingpipeline.md

 ```

 #### Aborting the flow
-In certain scenarios, a stage in pipeline may have a need to abort the flow immediately and return an `HttpResponse`, e.g., in case of authentication/authorization.
+In certain scenarios, a stage in pipeline may have a need to abort the flow and return an `HttpResponse`, e.g., in case of authentication/authorization.
 In such scenarios, the rest of the pipeline should be skipped and the request should not reach to the squbs service.
 To skip the rest of the flow:

 * the flow needs to be added to builder with `abortable`, e.g., `b.add(authorization abortable)`.
-* set the `HttpResponse` on `RequestContext` when you need to abort.
+* call `abortWith` on `RequestContext` with an `HttpResponse` when you need to abort.

 In the below `DummyAbortableBidiFlow ` example, `authorization ` is a bidi flow with `abortable` and it aborts the flow is user is not authorized: